DNA Data Storage

 We from Kilobaser already made DNA and RNA synthesis available for everyone by applying microfluidic that handles all required chemical reactions to write oligos fully-automatically as well as fast and easy.
 Now we are going one step further.
 We aim to make one device to synthesize and ligate oligos into longer DNA strands fully automatized providing finally a synthesizer that generates kilo base long DNA, a true KILOBASER.

 The integration of ligation is our first step towards DNA-based data storage.
 After that, we just need to increase parallelization to allow any IT department to write DNA on demand.
-For these developments, we are collaborating with Imperial College London.
+For these developments, we are collaborating with Thomas Heinis' DNA Storage Research Group at Imperial College London and are proud to be part of the DNAMIC project.

 [6] Allentoft ME, Collins M, Harker D, Haile J, Oskam CL.
-Die Halbwertszeit von DNA in Knochen: Messung der Zerfallskinetik in 158 datierten Fossilien.
+The half-life of DNA in bone: measuring decay kinetics in 158 dated fossils.
 Proc R Soc Lond B Bio.
 2012

 Share this article: